mnaylor5/prime-condies/README.md

 * Probably figure out a good way to move the colorbar to the bottom and set `use_container_width=True` in `st.plotly_graph`
 * Dewpoint condition (refer to https://www.weather.gov/arx/why_dewpoint_vs_humidity for cutoffs)
   * Would need to rework the cutoff levels which assume an odd number of conditions
-* Optional detailed plot of temp/humidity/precip for a given area (below the condition forecast)

 ### Unknown / Needs Refinement / Long Term